nebtrx/sidewired/readme.md

 ```

 ### Note
-* This feature relies on the match of both resource key name (the one specified in the XAML theme file and the one specified in the player XAML UI design specification) during the process of binding the player style with the SMFPlayer object.
-It is a smoke potentially pointing to your feet which I strongly recommend using only when you control both sides (player code and XAML theme markup).
+* This feature relies on the match of both resource key name (the one specified in the **XAML** theme file and the one specified in the player **XAML** UI Design Specification) during the process of binding the player style with the **SMFPlayer** object.
+It is a smoke gun potentially pointing to your feet which I strongly recommend using only when you control both sides (player code and **XAML** theme markup).